The Takeaway:

 Quest Dual 155 Overhead Dehumidifier

-Speaking of moisture extraction capabilities, the Quest Dual 155 can handle just about anything you can throw at it, and is capable of pulling up to 155 pints of moisture per day from the atmosphere.
+Speaking of moisture extraction capabilities, the Quest Dual 155 can handle just about anything you can throw at it and is capable of pulling up to 155 pints of moisture per day from the atmosphere.
 Even better, while it’s doing that, it’s also filtering the air, making use of a Merv 11 filtration system capable of capturing particles as small as one micron in size.

-Combine this with its dual outlet design and Quest’s world class customer service in the event that something goes wrong, and this machine is hard to beat at any price.
+Combine this with its dual outlet design and Quest’s world-class customer service in the event that something goes wrong, and this machine is hard to beat at any price.
 It outperforms machines that cost considerably more.
-It even has an auto restart and recovery mode in the event that you lose power.
+It even has an auto-restart and recovery mode in the event that you lose power.
 Hugely convenient, because most people don’t think to check their dehumidifier after a power outage, and with this one, you won’t need to.
 It’s just one less thing to worry about.

 The Honeywell TrueDry DR90 Dehumidifier is an ideal dehumidifier for a consumer who is looking to properly eliminate excess humidity and moisture in a crawlspace or basement.
 It ranks as the middle of the road model in the spectrum of Honeywell’s three models of dehumidifiers.
 The features of the DR90 qualify it as the right balance of necessary useful elements and good value as a lasting investment.